Vortex86: Vortex86DX

 The SoC adds the ability to function as a USB 1.1 client on 1 port and increases the embedded flash capacity to 2 MB.

-The PDX-600 is a version of the Vortex86DX that differs only in the number of RS-232 ports (three instead of five) and has no I²C and servo controllers, thus targeting more the embedded than the industrial market.
+The PDX-600 is a version of the Vortex86DX that differs only in the number of RS-232 ports (three instead of five) and has no I^{2}C and servo controllers, thus targeting more the embedded than the industrial market.
 Netbooks similar to the Belco 450R use this chip.

 Vortex86MX

 The Vortex86MX uses a larger 31x31 mm 720-ball BGA package, still on a 90 nm process.
 The CPU core improves on the DX by adding branch prediction, cache-access optimisation and MMX instructions.
 The memory controller can drive up to 1 GB of DDR2 memory at 400 MHz.

 The SoC drops ISA bus attachment but adds a VGA-compatible 2D GPU, with separate DDR2 memory, and a HD Audio controller.
 It has only three FIFO UART ports at up to 460.8 kbit/s.

 The consumer grade version is known as the PMX-1000.
 Current models of the Gecko Edubook use the Xcore86, a rebadge of the Vortex86MX.